Thertzlor/Revenant/README.md

 >[!IMPORTANT]
 This script only works with the original **Logitech Gaming Software** and does not support G-Hub, since critical features are missing in the G-Hub implementation of the lua API (last I checked SetMKeyState and M_PRESSED ecents were broken).
 If you are stuck with a newer device that only supports G-Hub...
 I feel sorry for you but there's really nothing to do besides complaining to Logitech.

+# Examples
+Interested in what fully featured game and app profile configurations look like and what sort of advanced functionality is possible?
+Check out the example repository: https://github.com/Thertzlor/Revenant-G600-Example-Profiles

 # Features
 ## Bind anything to any button:
 - 27 Macro Types for pretty much anything you could want your mouse to do.